IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

 Usage
 =====

-General usage of std::unique_ptr is when you want your object to last only as long as a single owning reference to it does.
+General usage of :code:`std::unique_ptr` is when you want your object to last only as long as a single owning reference to it does.
-Let's take a look into some practical example demonstrate std::unique_ptr usage and some of its functions.
+Let's take a look into some practical example demonstrate :code:`std::unique_ptr` usage and some of its functions.

 .. code-block:: cpp